NuGet/ServerCommon/README.md

 # This repository has moved!

 This repository has been merged into https://github.com/NuGet/NuGetGallery.
-All changes to the NuGet.Services.* shared packaged should be made to the NuGetGallery repository.
+All changes to the NuGet.Services.* shared package should be made to the NuGetGallery repository.

 As of NuGetGallery commit [`968432180cad66123c6541ba89b562e0cbb22a8d`](https://github.com/NuGet/NuGetGallery/commit/968432180cad66123c6541ba89b562e0cbb22a8d)